unknowntrojan/dearrowdiscordbot/README.md

 It requires the following permissions: `Attach Files, Embed Links, Read Message History, Send Messages, View Channels`.

-Get the Bot Token, place it in a file under `src/token`.
-It will be hardcoded into the binary.

 It is now 6am, this is super half baked, lmao